Indigo Soap Recipe for Natural Blue Soap

-Two ways to use indigo powder to create natural blue soap and an introduction to using green indigo powder in soapmaking.
+Two ways to use indigo powder to create natural blue soap.
+Indigo is an excellent natural soap colorant for blues that range from pale blue to deep denim.
+Includes an introduction to the differences between blue and green indigo powder in soapmaking.

 Naturally coloring handmade soap is like layering magic over magic.
 The soapmaking process in itself is pretty amazing but using leaves, roots, flowers, and clay to tint your bars stunning hues is a whole other ball game.
 I share plenty of natural soap coloring ideas here on Lovely Greens, but one that I’m really excited about is this indigo soap recipe.
 Recipe isn’t quite the word for it though since it’s really two methods that you can use to create naturally blue soap.
 Methods that you could use for almost any natural soap recipe.
 I also introduce a third way to create a unique blue shade by using two different types of indigo.